 Max Holmberg is a Seattle based drummer, bandleader and educator.
 He first started getting to know the drum set at his grandpa's house at age two.
 Born into a family of actors and musicians, it's no surprise that the first music he remembers listening to is Count Basie.
-Although several mentors (listed below) helped him along the way, Max was primarily self-taught on the drum set through his time in the jazz programs at Eckstein Middle School and Roosevelt High School in Seattle.
+Max got his fist real taste of jazz playing in the jazz programs at Eckstein Middle School and Roosevelt High School in Seattle.
 Max then moved to Boston for four years where he completed his B.M. at Berklee College of Music.
 Upon completion, he returned to Seattle where he currently resides and can be found performing in person and on the radio with many diverse projects and bands including the 200 Trio, The Arsonists, the Eric Patterson Band, The Pacific Northwest Ballet School, Alex Dugdale Band, Jacqueline Tabor Jazz Band and the Kareem Kandi Band, as well as teaching out of his studio and at the Seattle Drum School.
-Max hosts the Sunday night jam session at the Angry Beaver in Greenwood, the Student Jam Session at Egan's, and the Secret Jazz Club.
+Max hosts the Sunday night jam session at the Angry Beaver in Greenwood, co-runs the podcast Jazztalk Seattle, and runs the Secret Jazz Club on Airbnb.